exeldro/com.insights.aggregate/README.md

 # Aggregated Insights

 Allows you to create aggregations of insight logs and aggregations of aggregations.
+The app needs permissions to get the logs from other apps.

 ## Examples
 * count of door open event: sum a door open boolean log